 As we forge ahead here at Flux, you’ll hear a lot more from my colleagues and I about our product development culture and how it evolves as we continue to learn and grow.
 Here’s to another year of building something remarkable with an incredible team!

-Rose is the Director of Product Management at Flux, where she ensures the company executes on product vision.
+Rose Martin is the Director of Product Management at Flux, where she ensures the company executes on product vision.
 With a proven track record of leading cross-functional teams, driving product strategy, and delivering high-impact AI-powered products across multiple industries, Rose brings deep expertise in delivering data-driven solutions at scale.